-The rivers also became contaminated due to them being a popular transportation route and disposal location for sewage.
+The rivers were a popular transportation route and disposal location for sewage.
 This caused them to become highly contaminated.
 In 1880, Pittsburgh had hundreds of boats struggling to navigate the crowded rivers.
-The city had the highest typhoid fever mortality rate of any city in the nation between 1872 and 1908.
-An individual in Pittsburgh was three times more likely to die of typhoid fever than any other American at that time.
-Sewage discharge into the rivers was one of the contributing factors to the problem as this was also where the city drew its water supply making the sewage discharge into it all the more hazardous.
+Between 1872 and 1908 the city had the highest typhoid fever mortality rate of any city in the nation.
+An individual in Pittsburgh was three times more likely to die of typhoid fever.
+Sewage discharge into the rivers was one of the contributing factors to the problem.
+This was also where The city drew its water supply making the sewage discharge into it all the more hazardous.

-There were efforts made in the 1800s to reduce air pollution, but they were rarely enforced.
-Smoke control ordinances and the Bureau of Smoke Control were introduced, but not very successfully due to lack of proper regulations, enforcement, and control technologies.
-It was also very difficult to convince residents that the smoke was a problem.
+There were efforts made in the 1800s to reduce air pollution.
+Unfortunately, they were rarely enforced.
+Smoke control ordinances and the Bureau of Smoke Control were introduced.
+Also not very successfully due to lack of proper regulations, enforcement, and control technologies.
+It was difficult to convince residents that the smoke was a problem.
 Many people felt the smoke was a sign of productivity and prosperity.
 They believed the smoke was good for their lungs and helped crops grow.
 Pittsburgh’s dark haze inspired many poems and was an important part of the city’s identity.

-By the 1940s, Pittsburgh was dark at all hours of the day.
+Pittsburgh was dark at all hours of the day by the 1940s.
 Photographs from the past show dark downtown streets lined with bright streetlamps at ten in the morning.
 The city was reaching a breaking point.
-David L. Lawrence became mayor in 1946 and promised he’d beautify and clean up the city.
-In his first inaugural speech, Lawrence said, “I am convinced that our people want clean air.
-There is no other single thing which will so dramatically improve the appearance, the health, the pride, the spirit of the city.”
+David L. Lawrence became mayor in 1946 and vowed to clean up the city.
+During his first inaugural speech, Lawrence said, “I am convinced that our people want clean air.
+There is no other single thing which will so dramatically improve the appearance, the health, the pride, and the spirit of the city.”

-Smoke pollution had seen a 90 percent decrease by 1954.
-A new sewage treatment plant, the area’s first two expressways, and an airport were constructed.
-Pittsburgh’s transformation during this time was unique because other cities were experiencing deterioration in their downtown areas as families moved away from cities and into the suburbs.
-Pittsburgh’s downtown was expanding and finding a new way to attract residents to the Golden Triangle.
+By 1954 smoke pollution had seen a 90 percent decrease.
+Pittsburgh underwent a large transformation.
+A new sewage treatment plant, our first two expressways and an airport were constructed.
+At the time other cities were experiencing deterioration in their downtown areas.
+Many families were moving out into the suburbs.
+So it was unique for Pittsburgh to be expanding and finding a new way to attract residents.

 The collapse of the iron and steel industry during the 1980s had a significant impact on the air quality in Pittsburgh.
-During this time, the city was already going through an urban renewal with Renaissance II.
-This time around, the service industries were seeing significant growth.
-The city began to redevelop land previously used as industrial sites and saw a rise in commercial, retail, and residential districts.
-This also helped clear the skies to reveal the city’s beautiful skyline.
+The city was already going through an urban renewal.
+AT this time the service industries were seeing significant growth.
+The city began to redevelop land previously used as industrial sites.
+There was a rise in commercial, retail, and residential districts.
+This helped to clear the skies.

 Pittsburgh Today, a Hub of Technology and Research

-Pittsburgh has changed over the past century like no other American city has.
-There are no longer any steel mills within city limits.
-It has emerged from the darkness of the steel industry and moved into the bright future of health care, education, technology, and financial services.
+Pittsburgh has changed drastically over the past century.
+No longer are there any steel mills within city limits.
+It has moved toward a future of health care, education, technology, and financial services.
 The industries of the past have been replaced with technology and research companies like Google and RAND as well as global financial institutions like PNC and Highmark Insurance.